COPS-CSOC-2022/csoc-task-2-web/README.md

 Follow the following steps to setup this project.

-*Note* - Make sure you have node installed in your system.
+*Note* - Make sure you have node and npm installed in your system.
 If not, follow the steps given [here](https://nodejs.org/en/download/) to install it.

 ### Fork this repository
 First of all, click on the top-right corner of this repository to fork it.